apache/metron-bro-plugin-kafka/docker/README.md

 │   └── stats.log
 ```

+14. Creates a results.csv for each pcap that has the line counts of the kafka and the bro output for each log
+15. Prints all the results.csv to the screen

 As we can see, the output is a folder named for the test run time, with a sub folder per pcap, containing all the bro logs and the kafka_output.log.

 At this point the containers are up and running in the background.